1975–76 Indiana Hoosiers men's basketball team

 The 1975–76 Indiana Hoosiers men's basketball team represented Indiana University Bloomington and were the winners of the NCAA Men's Division I Tournament, the school's third national championship.
 The Hoosiers included three All-Americans and were led by head coach Bob Knight, in his fifth year, to an undefeated 32–0 record.
 The team played its home games in Assembly Hall in Bloomington, Indiana, and was a member of the Big Ten Conference.
-They remain, as of the 2022–23 season, the last team to be undefeated National Champions.
+They remain, as of the 2024–25 season, the last team to be undefeated National Champions.

 Roster

+The team manager was Chuck Swenson.